Ingiäld Hafström group

 The research focuses on molecular pathogenesis, therapy and outcomes, particularly the associations between abnormal body composition, increased frequency of atherosclerosis and joint destruction.
 The hope is that increased understanding of why these manifestations occur will enable us to develop "secondary" prevention against these serious co-morbidities.

-Keywords: Rheumatology, diet, body fat mass, bone mineral density, radiological scoring, antibodies against phospholipids, vulnerable plaque
+Rheumatology, body fat mass, bone mineral density, radiological scoring, antibodies against phospholipids, vulnerable plaque, cardiovascular events

 1. Rheumatoid arthritis (RA) - body composition, atherosclerosis and joint destruction.
 Pathogenesis, predictive factors and impact of therapy